msclmn/Cypress/README.md

 ```

 ### CI/CD Pipeline Execution:
-- UI tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.
+- API and UI tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.

 To trigger a manual pipeline run:
 ```